0d-p0/simple-social-media-micro-service-nodejs/README.md

   - `middleware/`: Contains middleware for authentication.
   - `model/`: Contains the post model.
   - `routes/`: Contains routes for managing posts.

+- **Routes:**
+  - `POST /create-post`: Create a new post.
+  - `GET /like/:postId`: Like a post.
+  - `POST /add-comment`: Add a comment to a post.
+  - `POST /delete-post/:postId`: Delete a post.

 ## Getting Started

 To run each microservice locally, follow these steps:

 1. Clone this repository.
-2. Navigate to the directory of the microservice you want to run.
+2. Navigate to the each directory of the microservice.
 3. Install dependencies using `npm install`.
 4. Start the microservice using `npm start`.